shibatj/shibatj/README.md

 Student and AI, WebDev Freelance
 --------------------------------

-I have been studying programming for about 3 years and AI for about 7 months, I know the basics of Machine Learning, Deep Learning, Neural Network Currently I am studying at Huachiew Chalermprakiet University
+I have been studying programming for about 3 years and AI for about 7 months, I know the basics of Machine Learning, Deep Learning, Neural Network Currently I am studying at Huachiew Chalermprakiet University (Bachelor's degree)

 * 🌍  I'm based in Kamphangphet
 * ✉️  You can contact me at [phanuwat606@gmail.com](mailto:phanuwat606@gmail.com)